 In an era where the energy landscape is undergoing faster and fundamental transformation, energy leaders must pay attention to many different signals of change and distinguish key issues from the noise.

-The World Energy Council’s annual World Energy Issues Monitor provides a snapshot of what keeps energy policymakers, CEOs and leading experts in over 90 countries awake at night.
+The World Energy Council’s annual World Energy Issues Monitor provides a snapshot of what keeps energy policymakers, CEOs and leading experts in over 100 countries awake at night and busy at work.
 It enables an understanding of the world energy agenda and the evolution of priorities on a historical and geographical basis.Use the tool Find out more View latest publication

 World Energy Council Scenarios use innovative collaboration, interactive experiences, rigorous research, and analysis to map out plausible energy futures.
 The practice of developing and using scenarios emerged as a way to provide an inclusive and strategic framework enabling big picture thinking and deeper assumptions, choices and options.
 The Council has been developing scenarios for almost two decades.Find out more View latest publication